cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

 ## 🔏 UX Auditing

 - We performed an **ux audit** to **identify common pain points across key user flows**.
 The audit's goal is to uncover pain points, roadbloacks and success points when performing a task.
-With this information we can then imporve the overall flow, instead of just focusing on a specific page.
+With this information we can then improve the overall flow, instead of just focusing on a specific page.
 - We recruited a team of a designer, researcher and analyst and assigned different tasks to each member.
 We mapped out the entire user flow to get a clear picture of all the different pages and actions users take to perform specific tasks.
 - **Tools**:  miro, google docs, google slides, spreadsheet, quicktime
 - These are the steps taken to create and implement an UX Audit: